Hate Meetings? 6 Tips to Fix That.

 When the meeting starts make sure everyone there is actually there.
 The less distractions there are the faster the meeting will be.
 Start off lite but keep the conversation at a good pace.
 You need to keep the participants attention.
 Avoid numbers if you can.
 Few staff actually understand what they mean.
 Only use information pertinent to the objectives of the meeting.
 Some people say no phones but that does not need to be the case.
 Phones for notes and calendar entries should be allowed.

 Give out meeting agendas a day before.

 To ensure all the above is going well, last bit of advise I have is to give out the meeting agenda at least a day before the meeting.
 This will give all the participants time to go over the talking points and make notes beforehand.
 It will ensure you have good participation and everyone will have some feedback that will ensure the information you get is accurate.
-When you have an off the cuff meeting people are usually thinking about all the things they still need to do and you do not get the quality information you need to make the changes that are needed.
-When a meeting is planned and staff are aware of the agenda they will feel more included and you can rely on getting quality information.
+When you have an off the cuff meeting, people are usually thinking about all the other urgent things they still need to do.
+When a meeting is planned, and staff are aware of the agenda, they will feel more included and you can rely on getting quality information.

 During the meeting allow staff to speak and get people involved.
 By doing this people will feel included and take pride in the decisions made.
 It will also give you the chance to hear what your staff is thinking and you might just find an individual that holds potential beyond the position the currently hold.

 What is your worst meeting you have ever had to sit through?